pauldmccarthy/win-pytreat/advanced_topics/08_fslpy.md

 ```

-Now we can use the `FileTree` to generate the relevant file names for us.
+Now we can use the `FileTree` to generate the relevant file names for us,
-Here we'll use the `FileTree.get_all_trees` method to create a sub-tree for
+which we can then pass on to BET.
+Here we'll use the `FileTree.get_all_trees`
-each subject and each session:
+method to create a sub-tree for each subject and each session:

 ```